MyFitnessPal vs. Lifesum: Data vs. Design (and a Smarter Alternative)

 • Simple progress charts

 It’s design that helps you stick with it, not just admire it.
+You open the app, log your meal, and instantly see your momentum grow.

 Evidence-based precision